rebus-org/RebusSamples/README.md

 ### Scaleout samples

 * [Rabbit scaleout](/RabbitScaleout) - demonstrates how work can be easily distributed among a cluster of workers when working with RabbitMQ
-* [SQL scaleout](/SqlScaleout) - demonstrates how work can be easily distributed among a cluster of workers when working with SQL Server as the transport
+* [SQL Server scaleout](/SqlScaleout) - demonstrates how work can be easily distributed among a cluster of workers when working with SQL Server as the transport
-* [SQL scaleout](/PostgreSqlScaleout) - demonstrates how work can be easily distributed among a cluster of workers when working with PostgreSQL as the transport
+* [PostgreSQL scaleout](/PostgreSqlScaleout) - demonstrates how work can be easily distributed among a cluster of workers when working with PostgreSQL as the transport

 ## Deprecated